Teledermatology: Benefits, Types and Implementation

 In the era of smartphones and the ease with which you can photograph the skin, online dermatology is one of the areas in medicine that can potentially benefit from innovative telehealth implementations2.

-In the right setting and context, diagnosis and disease management can be facilitated through teledermatology.
-It can be a cost-effective approach to pre-screen patients and determine which patients need to be seen in person and which patients can be prescribed new treatment without a physical visit.
+In the right setting and context, diagnosis and disease management can be can be eased through teledermatology.
+It can be an cost-effective approach to pre-screen patients.
+Dermatology telehealth can determine which patients need to be seen in-person and which can be prescribed new treatment without a physical visit.

 Types of Teledermatology